thaphazard/ragnir/content/posts/build-something.md

 And how do you become better?
 Not by being stuck in the tutorial.

-I'll help you develop into that.
+I'll help you develop.
 That's what I'm building right now.
-A resource to inspire and guide you to become the greatest You.
+A resource to help, guide and inspire you to become the greatest You.

 Read on, and be ready to: